hedcler/udacity-dataengineer-project3/README.md

 **Optionally** we can use the file `iac.py` tha will create AWS needed infrastructure, if you don't do it yet.
 This file will also update the configuration file with the cluster variables.

+## Step 1 - Configure the project
+You will need to copy the `dhw.cfg.example` to `dhw.cfg` and update the destination file with your AWS Credentials and configuration.

+**Optionally** you can set a cluster configuration on `IAC` section and run the file `iac.py` to create your cluster and update configuration file.

 ## Step 1 - The ETL process